Perfect holiday treats - Steamed Cranberry Pudding, Cranberry Nut Bars, Blue Cheese Cranberry Shortbreads

 Make bars.
 Preheat oven to 350° F. Line a 9- x 13-inch baking pan with aluminum foil, leaving a 2-inch overhang on short sides to make handles; spray foil with nonstick cooking spray.

 In a large bowl, cream butter, brown sugar, and granulated sugar for 2 minutes, or until fluffy.
-Add eggs and vanilla and beat 1 minute.
+Add the eggs and vanilla, then beat for 1 minute.

-Transfer batter to prepared pan and bake for 25 to 30 minutes, or until top is browned and a skewer inserted into the center comes out clean.
-Remove from oven and let bars cool in pan for 10 minutes.
+Transfer the batter to the prepared pan and bake for 25 to 30 minutes, or until the top is browned and a skewer inserted into the center comes out clean.
+Remove from the oven and let the bars cool in the pan for 10 minutes.
 Lift with foil handles to remove.

 Make frosting.
-In a medium bowl, beat confectioners’ sugar, butter, milk, vanilla and salt with an electric mixer until smooth.
-Frost bars, and then let cool completely and cut into bars (6 rows by 4 rows).
+In a medium bowl, beat confectioners’ sugar, butter, milk, vanilla, and salt with an electric mixer until smooth.
+Frost, then let cool completely and cut into bars (6 rows by 4 rows).

 Blue Cheese Cranberry Shortbreads